 Now that we are all on the same page concerning each term’s definition, let’s discuss how they build upon one another and work together toward a brand’s success.

-While branding takes precedence when creating a company, it’s usually your marketing materials that consumers notice first.
+While branding takes precedence when create a brand, it’s usually your marketing materials that consumers notice first.
 A great brand identity is one thing, but if you aren’t able to attract consumers’ attention via marketing campaigns, then what’s the point?

 In an ideal setup, your marketing materials set the stage and introduce consumers to your company — piquing their interest and inviting them to learn more.
 However, it’s your branding that maintains their focus and encourages their loyalty.

 After all, an eye-catching ad is just the first step — you need to convince consumers that your brand is special and worth their investment.
 And it’s also branding that drives retention and keeps customers coming back for more.
-From positive brand associations to high levels of brand preference and trust, strong branding is what makes for loyal, happy customers.
+From positive brand associations to high levels of brand preference and trust, strong branding is what makes for happy, loyal customers.

 Case Study: Amazon Kindle